cncf/toc/proposals/kyma.md

 Three main components are:
 - _Application Connector_ that is a custom component to enable connectivity between legacy system and Kyma/Kubernetes
 - _Serverless_ based on Kubeless (in process of migrating to Knative) to enable rapid development
 - _Service Catalog_ based on Kubernetes Service Catalog.
-Used to expose connected applications into the cluster and to enable access to different services from hyperscalars (by default you have Azure, AWS and Google service brokers in the catalog)
+Used to expose connected applications into the cluster and to enable access to different services from hyperscalers (by default you have Azure, AWS and Google service brokers in the catalog)
 ![](https://d33wubrfki0l68.cloudfront.net/8d90378749aacb4fa910b1fd0dffc9a414a870c6/e0413/images/blog/2019-05-23-kyma-extend-and-build-on-kubernetes-with-ease/ac-s-sc.svg)

-To enable developers to focus only on writing business code another components glued inside Kyma are:
+To enable developers to focus only on writing business code other components glued inside Kyma are:
 - Prometheus
 - Grafana
 - Loki